Orandorfox/RSMN-LifeSimulator/README.md

 ***

 ### Life Simulator is an image aging tool developed on the basis of the AI-generated image large model
-✅ Calling the AliCloud Qwen Big Model
+✅ Calling the Alibaba Cloud Qwen Big Model

 ✅ Rely on Node.js to build it